shehajeez/ethos-testing/README.md

-# snappy
+# ethos

-uhh hi, welcome to snappy. a lil side project that is the successor of kairo (discontinued project)
+uhh hi, welcome to ethos. a lil side project that is the successor of kairo (discontinued project)

-this'll just be opensrc shit
+this'll just be a mix of opensrc scripts and a closedsrc api